🤝 Become a Brex accounting partner today — and grow your practice tomorrow →

 Stocks are a classic example of liquid assets.
 The stock market is established with a steady number of buyers and sellers.
 How easy a cash conversion is will vary by security type, but you can typically sell your shares and use the funds within a few days.
 Stocks are considered slightly less liquid than cash for another reason: If the market is down, you could be forced to sell below value.

 Other great examples of liquid investments include U.S. Treasury bills (T-bills), bonds, mutual funds, and money market funds, which are a type of mutual fund.
-The Brex Cash account stores funds in a very liquid, low-risk government money market fund.
+The Brex business account stores funds in a very liquid, low-risk government money market fund.
 This ensures funds are available exactly when you need them.

 In terms of liquidity, some assets aren’t as attractive.
 They might have penalties for withdrawing funds early, or set balance requirements.
 For instance, you agree to a term length when you open a certificate of deposit (CD), a type of federally insured savings account.
 If you remove funds early, you’re penalized.